 In most of our pieces, we’re seeking non-fiction texts with a strong human interest element, and also a visual component.
 Please read at least one back issue before submitting.

 We're interested in text that falls loosely into the category of creative non-fiction – essays; musings; travelogues of inner and outer space; documentary film scripts adapted to essay; research, analyses and criticism of everyday life and issues.
 Where possible, we’re keen to pair text with any kind of visual material.
 No fiction or poetry please.
 Needless to say, it's worth reading previous issues of Holy Show to see what it's all about.

-We’re really interested in presenting work that transcends single forms, and in pairing the work of two or more artists, so feel free to submit ideas as a pair, trio, collective or project team.
+We’re really interested in presenting work that connects multiple artistic disciplines, and in pairing the work of two or more artists, so feel free to submit ideas as a pair, trio, collective or project team.

 Payment to contributors for original work or commissions currently ranges between €150 and €1,000.
-We aim to publish about 8 'pieces' per issue, and aim to offer a total budget of €1,000 per piece.
-Projects that can offer co-funding to bulk out that budget are welcome.
+We aim to publish about 8–10 'pieces' per issue, and aim to offer a total budget of €1,000 per piece.
 There are usually two or more artists involved on a given piece.
 Fees vary depending on the scale and nature of the work.
-Read our Policy on Paying Artists here.
+Read our SayWhatYouPay policy here.

 Submit your Idea

-All ideas should be by/about an Irish or Ireland-based artist, or have a loose connection to Ireland or some aspect of Irish life.
-Email your idea to firstname.lastname@example.org with a 50–200 word pitch in the body of the email, and any other relevant text or images attached as pdf.
+All ideas should be by/about an Irish or Ireland-based artist, or have a loose connection to Ireland or some aspect of Irish life, and be potentially interesting to a general reader.
+Email your idea to email@example.com with a 50–200 word pitch in the body of the email, and any other relevant text or images attached as pdf.